LiaoPan/msqms/docs/source/index.rst

-.. opmqc documentation master file, created by sphinx-quickstart on Wed Aug 30 22:11:33 2023.
+.. msqms documentation master file, created by sphinx-quickstart on Wed Aug 30 22:11:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to opmqc's documentation!
+Welcome to msqms's documentation!
 =================================
-`OPMQC <https://github.com/LiaoPan/opmqc>`_ is a fully automated quality control tool for OPM-MEG and SQUID-MEG.
+`MSQMs <https://github.com/LiaoPan/msqms>`_ is a fully automated quality control tool for OPM-MEG and SQUID-MEG.

 .. image:: /_static/report.png